swcarpentry/website/_posts/2017/05/2017-05-08-print-lesson.md

 From the time that I joined Software Carpentry,
 I remember two feature requests that often showed up on our list of issues.
-The first one was links to help navigate the lesson and the second one was a way to print the lessons.
+The first one was links to help navigate the lessons and the second one was a way to print the lessons.
-Add this two features was challenge because the limited information that is available as metadata by Jekyll (or Pandoc, which we used for a while).
+Adding these two features was challenging because the limited information that is available as metadata by Jekyll (or Pandoc, which we used for a while).
 In addition,
-we want to have a "real" solution instead of a workaround that is going to stop work in a few months, although as software developers we new that at every new release of Jekyll or any other library that we are using exist a chance that our pipeline will break.
+we want to have a "real" solution, instead of a workaround that is going to stop work in a few months.
+Although as software developers we knew that at every release of Jekyll, or any other library, that we are using exist a chance that our pipeline will break.

 At some point,